KD-Long/kdonut/readme.md

 # Note to self

-Test for push to repository to update sub domain kdonut.kyledlong.com on hostinger
+Test for push to repository to update sub domain kdonut.kyledlong.com on hostinger.